-The IP Licensing segment consists primarily of licensing the Company's innovations to leading companies in the media and semiconductor industries.
+The IP Licensing segment consists primarily of licensing the Company's innovations to leading companies in the broader entertainment industry, and those developing new technologies that will help drive this industry forward.
 Licensing arrangements include access to one or more of the Company's foundational patent portfolios and may also include access to some of its industry-leading technologies and proven know-how.
-In media, the Company's licensees include multichannel video programming distributors, OTT video service providers, consumer electronics manufacturers, social media, and other new media companies.
-In semiconductor, the Company's licensees include memory, sensors, RF component, and foundry companies.